byu-oit/awslogin/README.rst

    arguments as well.
 -  Run ``awslogin --profile <profile name>`` to specifiy an alternative profile
+-  Run ``awslogin --status`` for the current status of the default profile
+-  Run ``awslogin --status --profile=dev`` for the current status of the dev profile
+-  Run ``awslogin --status --profile=all`` for the current status of the all profiles
+-  Run ``awslogin --version`` to display the running version of awslogin
 -  Run ``awslogin -- --help`` for full help message

 Reporting bugs or requesting features
 -------------------------------------